With new vulnerabilities around every corner, it's time to put your penetration testing on auto-pilot.

 Intruder

-Price: Free 14-day trial, price on website
+Free 14-day trial, price on website

 Acunetix

 Acunetix claims to offer the highest XSS and SQL injection rates to provide incredible reach to protect sensitive data.
 It uses a blend of dynamic application security testing (DAST) and interactive application security testing (IAST) to detect over 7,000 vulnerabilities.
-These include hard-to-scan places like password-protected areas and multi-level forms.
+These include hard-to-scan places in web applications like password-protected areas and multi-level forms.
 High levels of automation make prioritizing high-risk areas easier.

-Price: custom quote on application
+Custom quote on application

 Qualys